ollycrossley/tachidb-js/README.md

 This project requires a local installation of `adb` functionality.

-Please follow the instructions [here](https://www.xda-developers.com/install-adb-windows-macos-linux/#how-to-set-up-adb-on-your-computer) for further instructions on how to set up ADB
+Please follow the instructions [here](https://www.xda-developers.com/install-adb-windows-macos-linux/#how-to-set-up-adb-on-your-computer) for further instructions on how to set up ADB.

+For this project to work, you should also make sure ADB works globally across all command lines.

+Please ensure you read the article down to and including the **How to use ADB from any directory on your PC or Mac** section.

 ### NPM & Node